RAAM clinics will continue to operate at present.

 There may be the need for more intensive services such as withdrawal management services (i.e. “detox”) or residential addiction treatment.
 The RAAM clinic team can arrange referrals to these services, among other specialized services.

 Where can I find a RAAM clinic?

-If you need to speak directly with a RAAM clinic, please refer below for phone numbers and times to call.
+If you need to speak directly with the Brandon RAAM clinic, please refer below for phone numbers and times to call.
 Please note that RAAM clinics are closed on statutory holidays.

 7th Street Health Access Centre